 *For plans, only municipal governments and municipally owned corporations working in partnership with a municipal government are eligible for funding.

-Municipal government applicants include the following types of entities:
+Municipal government applicants include these entities:

 - rural municipality